 Remove stimulating toys from her room that she’d rather play with than go back to bed.
 That said, she can still play with those toys in her room, but only during the day so she has her “fill” of them.
 Make sure her room is suited for sleep, from keeping it dark to transitioning to a new toddler bed.

 And finally, carve out plenty of downtime during the day where she can process information then—instead of at night.

 Sure, your 2 year old waking up at night for hours is at least playing and in a good mood.
 But with these tips, she’ll learn that the middle of the night is the time to sleep—not to play, chat, or sing.

 - How to Get Through the 2 Year Old Sleep Regression

 - 20 Examples of a 2 Year Old Sleep Schedule to Try

 - Toddler Waking Up at 5am?
 What to Do with Early Risers

 - How to Rock a Morning Routine for Toddlers

 - 5 Tips to Help Your Overtired Toddler Finally Go to Sleep

-Remember, you can join my newsletter and get my PDF, 5 Tips to Raising a Strong-Willed Child!
-Discover 5 ways to nurture and work with—not against—your child’s inner spirit and strong personality.
-Get it below—at no cost to you:
+Don’t forget: Join my newsletter and get 5 Tips to Raising a Strong-Willed Child below—at no cost to you: